gauraoGit/my-retail-api-test/README.md

 myRetail is a rapidly growing company with HQ in Richmond, VA and over 200 stores across the east coast. myRetail wants to make its internal data available to any number of client devices, from myRetail.com to native mobile apps.

-## Technologies Stack
+## Tech Stack

+a.
 NodeJS with express
+b.
 Javascript
+c.
 MongoDB - Document DB Data store
+d.
 PostMan - For testing API

 ## Development envionment setup